-Your PACU Registered Nurse will check your blood pressure, pulse and operative site frequently.
-You will be asked to rate your level of Pain on a 0-10 scale.
+Your PACU Registered Nurse will monitor you frequently.
+You will be asked to rate your level of pain.
 The Registered Nurse will provide you with pain medication.
-This scale rating will help the Registered Nurses to know how well medications are working and if changes are needed.

 If you feel nausea, or that your pain is not manageable inform your Registered Nurse.

 You will have oxygen on until you no longer need it.

 You will stay in the Recovery Room until the Registered Nurse assesses that you are ready to go to either the Day Surgery Unit or an inpatient bed.
 You will then be transferred on your stretcher.

 After your surgery you will be encouraged to move as much as possible.